c-ehrlich/t3-tutorial-pre/README.md

 - If you don't know React yet - Jack Herrington's series
 - If you don't know TypeScript yet - also Jack Herrington's series, or just follow along here anyway
 - If you don't know APIs yet - FreeCodeCamp, and TomDoesTech
+- If you don't know DBs yet - Also FreeCodeCamp?
+Or CS50x

 ## What will this cover?
 - Not just code-along, but also explaining concepts!